-- Use only recommended accessories as listed on page 33. - 2.
-Never operate this saw when equipped with a dado head or molding head unless the molding head guard is installed see listing of recommended accessories.
+- Use only recommended accessories as listed on page 34. - Never operate this saw when equipped with a dado head or molding head unless the molding head guard is installed - see listing of recommended accessories.
 The only exception is when "top-side" dadoing or molding, when the sawblade guard must be used.
 See detailed instructions that accompany the dado head, molding head, and molding head guard. - The use of abrasive or cut-off wheels, or wire wheels, can be dangerous and is not recommended.
-(Abrasive or cut-off wheels are used to saw many different materials including metals, stone, and glass.)
+(Abrasive or cut-off wheels are used to saw many different materials including metals, stone, and glass.) - 4.
+Drill Chuck: Do not install or use any twist drill larger than 1/2-inch in dia., or longer than 7 inches in length or extending more than 6 inches beyond the chuck jaws.
+Do not install or use any reduced shank drill except of the spade type (1 inch dia. or smaller).
+"Use for drilling WOOD and PLASTIC only."

 The operation of any power tool can result in foreign objects being thrown into the eyes, which can result in severe eye damage.
-Always wear safety goggles complying with CSA Z94.3 1969 before commencing power tool operation.
-Safety Goggles are available at Sears retail or catalogue stores.
+Always wear safety goggles complying with ANSI Z87.1 (shown on Package) before commencing power tool operation.
+Safety Goggles are available at Sears retail or catalog stores.